DarthBurrit0/indestructibleart.com/content/drafts/2013-12-29-topten-omar.md

 <img src='/images/forPosts/topten-roguelegacy.png' class='articlesImgCenter group'>
 **4. Rouge Legacy**
 For a little while now we've been living in a world of Rouge-lites, or Rouge-likes, or Rouge-likelikes, that it's getting a bit out of control.
-Rouge legacy's super tight controls and awesome art style make it stand out in the crowd.
+Rouge legacy's super tight controls and awesome art style makes it stand out in the crowd.
 I've put a lot of time into this game and while I still have yet to beat all the bosses, every run through the castle is just as entertaining as the first.
 You'd be hard pressed to find a game with more re-playability this year.

 <img src='/images/forPosts/topten-stanleyparable.png' class='articlesImgCenter group'>
 **3. The Stanley Parable**
 I like The Stanley Parable a lot.
+I fought with myself for a long time about where on this list this game should land.
 It's got this undeniable charm that had me going back to it over and over again.
-The game is built around choice, and the branching narratives based on how you handle those choices.
+The Stanley Parable is built around choice, and the branching narratives based on how you handle those choices.
+The narrator's dialog makes you feel like they thought of every possible branch, which is insane.
+I feel like one of the hardest things to accomplish in gaming is giving players a sense that their choices are really making a difference to the story.
+The Stanley Parable definitely approaches this issue in fun way that leaves you appreciating video games as a whole.

 <img src='/images/forPosts/topten-zelda.png' class='articlesImgCenter group'>
 **2. Legend of Zelda: A Link Between Worlds**